lilcpu/slate/source/index.html.md

 merchantState <span style="color:#8792a2; font-size:12px;">string</span> | The state of the subscription merchant the user would like to cancel. <span style="color:#e56f4a; font-size:10px; letter-spacing: .12px; text-transform: uppercase; font-weight: 600;">Required</span>
 merchantCity <span style="color:#8792a2; font-size:12px;">string</span> | The city of the subscription merchant the user would like to cancel. <span style="color:#e56f4a; font-size:10px; letter-spacing: .12px; text-transform: uppercase; font-weight: 600;">Required</span>
 merchantZip <span style="color:#8792a2; font-size:12px;">string</span> | The zip code of the subscription merchant the user would like to cancel. <span style="color:#e56f4a; font-size:10px; letter-spacing: .12px; text-transform: uppercase; font-weight: 600;">Required</span>
-userEmail <span style="color:#8792a2; font-size:12px;">string</span> | The email address of the user that would like to cancel the subscription.
-This email must be the one associated with the user's account with the merchant. <span style="color:#e56f4a; font-size:10px; letter-spacing: .12px; text-transform: uppercase; font-weight: 600;">Required</span>

 <aside class="success">
 Don't forget your authentication key